 Open Space Lands Acquisition and Development (OSLAD): The Illinois "Open Space Lands Acquisition and Development" (OSLAD) is offered annually through the Illinois Department of Natural Resources (IDNR).
-The OSLAD program is a grant program that provides up to 50% (90% for distressed communities) funding assistance to eligible, local units of government to acquire and/or develop public outdoor recreation areas.
+The OSLAD program is a grant program that provides up to 50% (100% for distressed communities for FY'23 only) funding assistance to eligible, local units of government to acquire and/or develop public outdoor recreation areas.